Create a

 Publish articles and posts and give presentations

-Publicize your brand, perspectives, and points of view by publishing articles, submitting and giving presentations, etc. Researching these alone can provide growth and a broadening and updating of professional knowledge and perspectives.
-The fastest way to reach a broad audience of potential employers is to announce and reinforce one’s areas and depth of expertise by writing or presenting insights on topics of interest to targeted audiences.
+Publicize your brand, perspectives, and points of view by publishing articles, giving presentations, and submitting to competitions.
+Researching these alone can foster growth, broaden, and update professional knowledge and perspectives.
+The fastest way to reach a broad audience of potential employers is to announce and reinforce one’s areas of expertise and depth by writing or presenting insights on topics of interest to those audiences.

 Start with LinkedIn, where a series of posts on a given subject or group of related topics can generate interest from peers, recruiters, or executives looking to learn more or fill roles with experts.
-Contact HR and business groups or associations and their local chapters and submit an article for publication or presentation for an upcoming meeting.
-Contact blog writers and website sponsors focused on your expertise and ask if they will accept a guest post.
-Start a blog to document and advance opinions on commonly experienced HR issues and cross-promoting it on LinkedIn, Facebook, Instagram, and other social media sites.
+Contact HR and business groups or associations and their local chapters, and submit an article for publication or presentation for an upcoming meeting.
+Contact blog writers and website sponsors who are experts in your field and ask whether they will accept a guest post.
+Start a blog to document and share opinions on commonly experienced HR issues, and cross-promote it on LinkedIn, Facebook, Instagram, and other social media platforms.

 Volunteer at a local non-profit